-Hello Excellers and welcome back to another #formulafriday blog post.
-Today is a little different as we will not be using a formula.
-For this great Excel tip, we actually do not even need to type an equals sign.
-In fact, we do not need to enter anything into a cell to calculate the maximum value in our data set.
+So, Hello Excellers, and welcome back to another #formulafriday blog post.
+Today is a little different as this blog post centers in the Excel status bar.
+That is correct, We will not be using a formula.
+For this great Excel tip, we do not even need to type an equals sign.
+We do not need to enter anything into a cell to calculate the maximum value in our Excel data set.
 So I guess this is a #notaformulafriday blog post.
-Go figure!.
+Figure!.

 Let’s start with a data set a bit like my example below.
-We want to find the largest or the maximum value in the dataset.
-We could use a few formulas we have in our Excel formula toolbox.
-But if we want a really quick visual of the maximum value we do not need to go near any formula.
+We want to find the largest or the maximum value in the data set.
+So, we could use a few formulas we have in our Excel formula toolbox.
+But, if we want a quick visual of the maximum value, we do not need to go near any formula.

 So, all we need to do is use the Excel Status Bar to give us these quick calculations.